-On January 5, the Company announced the early repayment in full of the Prepay Loan.
+On January 5, the Company repaid in full the Gold Prepay Facility.
 Pursuant to the terms of the agreement, Lundin Gold elected to prepay in full the ten remaining quarterly instalments based on the price of gold near the end of December, through the payment of \$207.5 million, inclusive of applicable taxes.